wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [CKR - Hands](https://www.nexusmods.com/newvegas/mods/82147)

 Facegen Patches - These can be found all across the nexus.
-If you have not appropriately patched, you will have SIGNIFICANT visual oddities.
-Alternatively, you can forgo facegen patches entirely and enable bLoadFaceGenHeadEGTFiles in the falloutcustom.ini.
+Lack of appropriate patching will result in SIGNIFICANT visual oddities.
+Alternatively, the bLoadFaceGenHeadEGTFiles setting in the falloutcustom.ini can be enabled in lieu of using facegen patches.
 Enabling this setting will have a large performance impact.
 - [TTW Facegen Patch](https://www.nexusmods.com/newvegas/mods/82447)
 - Facegen Patches for Various Mods
   - [Facegen Patches Location #1](https://www.nexusmods.com/newvegas/mods/83129)